 Understanding the Base Keyword in C# with a Practical Example

-What is the Base Keyword?
+📌 What is the base Keyword?

-• Call the base class constructor from the derived class.
+• Call base class constructors

 using System;